Year 8 Computing

 • How to evaluate the use of algorithms in various contexts

-• How to use bubble and insertions sorts
+• How to use the bubble sort

 • How to carry out linear and binary searches